croffler/hugo-test/site/content/sbp/time-series.markdown

 **Distributed Tasks**

 A `Distributed Task` is a task that ends up executing more than once (concurrently) and returns a result that is a reduced operation of all the different executions.
 This type of task is used as the implementation of the Map-Reduce Pattern provided by XAP.
 For this demo, it will be used to read all inactive timesSeries objects for a given airline which occurred after the provided interval.
-Each partition will combine the resultant timeSeriesâ€™ into a `TreeMap` and return the reduction to the remote client for aggregation.
+Each partition will combine the resultant timeSeries' into a `TreeMap` and return the reduction to the remote client for aggregation.